180D-FW-2023/Team3/README.md

 This folder holds the code running from your laptop.

-The code to be run within this folder is the test3.py
+The code to be run within this folder is the mainScript.py. scriptNoGUI.py is a test script if you need to view openCV analysis being drawn onto image.

 **RPI**

 This folder holds things necessary for your RPI.

-The new_IMU_handler.py is the main script for this folder.
-The client_sub_csv.py is a simple script that allows you to send the recieved data into a CSV file conviently to analyze some data if necessary.
+The mainScript.py is the main script for this folder.
+The client_sub_csv.py inside the data folder is a simple script that allows you to send the recieved data into a CSV file conviently to analyze some data if necessary.

-The data folder holds a few csvs for the type of data we recieve from the IMU.
+The data folder also holds a few csvs for the type of data we recieve from the IMU.

-The mosquitto.conf file is a configuration file for the MQTT broker on the RPI, this can just be moved into /etc/mosquitto/ and replace the standard config file.
+The mosquitto.conf file is a configuration file for the MQTT broker on the RPI, this must be moved into /etc/mosquitto/ and replace the standard config file.

 Some other instructions for having the mosquitto broker running is listed below.